winitzki/scall/tutorial/programming_dhall.md

 We will first describe the free typeclass instance for ordinary types.

+TODO: explain more about why we can use P t → t and refer to examples later in this chapter

 Each  $P$-typeclass is defined via a chosen structure functor `P`.
 A type `t` belongs to the $P$-typeclass if there exist an evidence value of type `P t → t`.
 Additionally, that evidence value must satisfy the laws appropriate for the typeclass (if any laws are required; some typeclasses do not have any laws).